grpc/grpc.io/content/en/blog/principles.md

 ### Flow Control

-Computing power and network capacity are often unbalanced between client ands server.
+Computing power and network capacity are often unbalanced between client and server.
 Flow control allows for better buffer management as well as providing protection from DOS by an overly active peer.

 ### Pluggable